nowisesys/citrus-options/README.md

 See the examples directory for complete code ready to be run.

+## License

+This library is released under LGPL-3.0 and can be linked and used with commercial applications.

 ## Bug report & suggestions

 Please see the AUTHORS file for contact information.
 Feel free to submit bug reports and suggestions.